OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/greeks.md

 ---
 title: greeks
-description: This documentation page describes the greeks command, which retrieves greeks for a given option.
+description: "This documentation page describes the greeks command, which retrieves greeks for a given option."
 keywords:
 - greeks
 - delta